 People with a history of gallstones or gallbladder disease are at risk for bile duct stones.
 Even people who have had their gallbladders removed can experience this condition.

-Some of the risk factors for gallstones can be improved through lifestyle changes.
 The following increase your chances of developing gallstones:

 - low-fiber, high-calorie, high-fat diet